Also known as: Studio runner

 Get work experience:

 Try to get work experience by writing to film and TV studios.
-Alternatively, try to get work experience with broadcasters such the BBC, ITV, Channel 4, Channel 5, Sky.
-It’s also worth contacting production companies to see if they offer any.
+Alternatively, try to get work experience with broadcasters such the BBC, ITV, Channel 4, Sky and the PACT Indie Diversity Training Scheme It’s also worth contacting production companies to see if they offer any.

 Look outside the industry: